 Workers who are exposed to hazardous materials can suffer illness, burns, lung damage, and even death.
 Some hazardous materials ignite and cause fires and explosions.

-To protect workers, employers must make sure that authorized personnel know how to properly store and handle hazardous materials.
+To protect workers, employers must ensure that authorized personnel know how to properly store and handle hazardous materials.

-If you are injured as a result of exposure to hazardous materials, don’t take risks.
+Don’t take risks if you are injured by exposure to hazardous materials.
 Talk to a Joliet workers’ compensation lawyer.

 Slips and Falls

-Slip and falls are one of the most common types of work-related accidents.
-In fact, they’re the leading cause of death in the workplace.
+Slips and falls are one of the most common types of work-related accidents.
+They’re the leading cause of death in the workplace.

 These accidents often happen because spills or debris were not cleared from an area within an appropriate amount of time.